rpsychologist/rpsychologist-com/rpsych-cohend/content/FAQ/4_load.md

 order: 4
 ---

-No it will be fine.
-The app runs in your browser so the server only need to serve the files.
+No, it will be fine.
+The app runs in your browser so the server only needs to serve the files.